gojimmypi/gojimmypi.github.io/_posts/2022-04-23-git-tangle-replace-branch.md

 The first time this happened, I was able to reset the head and fetch from the upstream repo without _too_ much problem.
 Easily said, it actually took quite some time.

 So when I encountered what seemed to be the same problem, I tried the same solution.
 No joy.
-It was a much longer period of time with meges and commits, and a total of 15 commits that were simply impossible to squash.
+It was a much longer period of time with messages and commits, and a total of 15 commits that were simply impossible to squash.
 So I tried to fix it.
 Here's what I started with:

 ![github_merge_mess.png](../images/github_merge_mess.png)